rwth-acis/requirements-grid/README.md

 # requirements-grid

-A Web Component for showing ideas posted in Requirements Bazaar in a fancy way. :)
+A Web Component for showing requirements posted in Requirements Bazaar in a responsive grid.